zensqlmonitor/influxdb-zabbix/README.md

 - Configurable for each table:
   - interval: the polling interval
-  - daysperbatch : number of days to extract from zabbix backend per batch
+  - hoursperbatch : number of hours to extract from zabbix backend per batch
   - outputrowsperbatch : to allow the destination load to be splitted in multiple batches

 ## License